larsondg2000/repo/README.md

 <img alt="alt-text" height="400" src="repo.png" title="Repo" width="2000"/>

-Data is exacted from JSON object to create the following:
+Data is extracted from JSON object to create the following:
   1) Repo and Reverse Repo operations for the day
   2) Bar chart of reverse repo operations for last two weeks
   3) Bar chart of repo operations for last two weeks